 About Kewaunee County Historical Society

 What's to see and learn about at the KCHS History Center?

 We have many historical pictures and items about Kewaunee County on display.

 The mission of the Kewaunee County Historical Society is to collect and preserve the history of Kewaunee County.

-The Sheriff's Residence and Jail (now the Kewaunee Count Jail Meseum, since 1970) was the Justice Center for Kewaunee County from 1877 until 1969.
-The Sheriff and his family lived in the residence and the Sheriff manaed the Jail/Justice Center.
-The sheriff's wife was requied to cook and prepare the meals for the prisoners.
+The Sheriff's Residence and Jail (now the Kewaunee County Jail Museum, since 1970) was the Justice Center for Kewaunee County from 1877 until 1969.
+The Sheriff and his family lived in the residence and the Sheriff managed the Jail/Justice Center.
+The sheriff's wife was required to cook and prepare the meals for the prisoners.